kodolinija/stardeus-translations/README.md

 On the other hand, you might tumble over this repository and always had this annoying translation error in your game.
 In this case please open an <a href="https://github.com/othneildrew/Best-README-Template/issues">Issue</a> so we can improve our translation.

+## Contributor License Agreement

+Before contributing, you will have to sign [the following CLA](https://docs.google.com/document/d/1X2G0VvNNtRHAApqbNKRXkYmKHlg1j5tBF2hZPy6LHM4/edit?usp=sharing).
+You can either print the document, sign and scan it (or make a photo).
+Then email the agreement to tomas at kodolinija dot com, including the details about your intended contribution.
+This agreement applies to all contributions to Kodo Linija, be it translations, modding repository, or anything related.

 <!-- GETTING STARTED -->
 ## Getting Started